ElectricalGang

 In this thermometer, a pointer is attached to the top of the metal rod.
 The helical bimetal wind rotates to rotate the metal rod when the measuring tube is heated.
 The exact temperature will be read on a calibrated scale.

-How to Select Bimetallic Thermometer?
+How to Select a Bimetallic Thermometer?

 The following points need to be kept in mind while choosing a bimetallic thermometer.